 If you were looking for a more versatile TV that would do better in a dark room, buy the Samsung KU6300.

 While it doesn't score as well as the LG in our TV rating, it is a far more versatile TV that will be much better suited for other usages.
 That doesn't make it bad for live television, though.
 It doesn't have the wide viewing angles but it does great at upscaling, and picture quality and uniformity are quite good.

 So, if you plan on doing some gaming or watching movies in a dark room, in addition to watching TV, pick the KU6300 instead.

 Our recommendations above are what we think are currently the best TVs to watch shows for most people in each price range.
 We factor in the price (a cheaper TV wins over a pricier one if the difference isn't worth it), feedback from our visitors and availability (no TVs that are difficult to find or almost out of stock everywhere).

 A few examples of TVs that didn't make the cut:

 - Sony X850D.
 Great for TV shows, but the X700D does all of it for cheaper.
 See our review

 - Samsung KS9000.
 Great TV in general, but the cheaper Samsung KS8000 is almost just as good.
 See our review

 - LG UH8500.
 Good option if you want to watch it at an angle, but a bit priced too high.
 See our review

-If you would like to do the work of choosing yourself, here are the list of all our reviews of TVs.
+If you would like to do the work of choosing yourself, here is the list of all our reviews of TVs.
 Be careful not to get too caught up in the details.
 While no TV is perfect, most TVs are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.